Valeryshchurik/neural-python-test-task/README.md

 Repository contains prepared processors for llm file parsing service using LangChain.
 Two processors represented here:

-a) Synchronous processor that uses a basic method for linking chain elements
+* Synchronous processor that uses a basic method for linking chain elements;
-b) Asynchronous processor that is based on using langgraph.
+* Asynchronous processor that is based on using langgraph.

 Processors take data from /data folder and save the processing result to /result folder